creationix/hexes/README.markdown

 To start the server simply type the following in this folder:

-    luvit server.lua
+    luvit main.lua

+Or run as an unpackaged luvi app with:

+    luvi .

+## Testing

-Then go to http://localhost:8080/ in a modern browser to see the game served from your local laptop.
+Once the server is running, go to http://localhost:8080/ in a modern browser to see the game served from your local laptop.

 To play, simply click (or tap) on a piece, and then click where you want it to go.
 Open the same url in a couple browser windows to see them stay synced.